 - It makes the cookies rise – part 2.
 Also, when the cream of tartar combines with liquid ingredients, it produces carbon-dioxide air bubbles, which in turn disintegrates the gluten in the flour.
 This process lifts the cookie dough.

 - It provides chewiness.
-Aside from making the cookie rise, cream of tartar also makes them chewy.
-Once the cookie dough bakes in the oven, the air bubbles created when it mixed with the liquids become even larger, making the cookie chewy and airier.
+The air bubbles created when mixed with the liquids become even larger in the oven, making the cookie chewy and airier.

 - It provides a unique flavor.
-Cream of tartar is responsible for the tangy flavor in snickerdoodles.
-Aside from being chewy, snickerdoodles are also known for having a bit of acidity.
 Cream of tartar neutralizes the bitterness of baking soda, forming a subtle sour undercoating in the cookie.

 How to Make Snickerdoodle Cookies